+A lot of homeowners think that water damage control to their property is something that they can easily fix on their own.
+In fact, they assume that the water control is a simple process that will involve pumping out the water and drying out the area.
 Water losses fall into one of three categories.
-Determining these categories is the key to introducing the proper drying techniques.
-This will also designate what can and can not be restored.
+Determining these categories is the key to introducing proper drying techniques.
+Indeed this will also designate what can and can not be restored.

 Water losses from category 1 originate from a source not posing harm to humans.

-However, if left untreated for 72 hours, as a result, Category 1 water becomes Category 2 water.
+However, if left untreated for 72 hours, category 1 water becomes category 2 water.

 This water contains a significant level of contamination.
 Category 2 also has the potential to cause discomfort or sickness if consumed by or exposed to humans.

 Category 2 water carries microorganisms and nutrients for microorganisms.
-Its sources may include discharge or overflows from any of the following; dishwashers, washing machines, or toilet bowls (with some urine but no feces); sump pump failures; seepage due to hydrostatic pressure; and broken aquariums.
+Its sources may include discharge or overflow from any of the following:

-Gray water may contain chemicals, biocontaminants, and other forms of contamination including physical hazards and is unsuitable for consumption.
-When affected with category 2 water, carpet padding needs to be removed and properly disposed of.
+Gray water may contain chemicals, bio contaminants, and other forms of contamination.
+For example, physical hazards and is unsuitable for consumption.
+When affected with category 2 water, as a result, carpet padding needs to be removed and properly disposed of.